wp-plugins/threewp-broadcast/readme.txt

 1. The plugin is network enabled
 2. Your user level has broadcast access (Broadcast access role)
-3. Your user has write access to more than this blog
+3. Your user has write access to more than this blog (see Admin settings > Maintenenace > View blog access).
+Or use the All Blogs premium plugin to access all blogs.
 4. The correct post type(s) have been selected
 5. <em>User & Blog Settings</em> is not set to hide the meta box from the user / role / blog

+= Why are the custom post type custom fields (or ACF data) not being broadcasted? =

+If you've created a custom post type, but cannot see the "custom fields" checkbox, check your custom post type settings.

-= WPAlchemy =
+= WooCommerce =

-If you have custom post meta boxes via WPAlchemy, you'll probably need to add the following to the custom field inclusions in the settings:

-	_bcc_
+Broadcast is capable of handling WooCommerce products.

+1. In the custom post type settings: Add "product"
+2. In the settings: select broadcast internal custom fields.
+3. When broadcasting, select custom fields and taxonomies.

+This will broadcast all normal product settings: SKU, price, etc.

+If your products have variations, you'll be wanting the WooCommerce plugin from the premium pack.

 = WPML Sitepress =